Arbitration

 Arbitration is a great dispute resolution technique for people facing a wide range of legal matters, from divorce to custody to civil disputes.
 Consider arbitration as the middle ground between Mediation and Litigation: though you will receive a final decision from the arbitrator, you will also do so outside of the court system, in a more confidential and easygoing environment.

 Think of arbitration as a last resort knowing that the parties don’t have to submit their dispute to an unfamiliar court or judge to decide.
-While our efforts will be focused on helping parties resolve their issues first through mediation and facilitation, arbitration (a process in which the neutral arbitrator is given decision-making authority, just like a judge) remains a more attractive and less-costly alternative to litigating in court.
+While our efforts will be focused on helping parties resolve their issues first through facilitation and mediation, arbitration (a process in which the neutral arbitrator is given decision-making authority, just like a judge) remains a more attractive and less-costly alternative to litigating in court.

 Keep in mind that a decision made during arbitration is binding and appeals or reconsideration is limited.
 In most arbitration cases, court review is not authorized.
 Though they seem limiting, these stipulations complement the efficiency of the arbitration process and can be beneficial to parties seeking a quick resolution.